 GeneCards Summary for ATP1B4 Gene

 ATP1B4 (ATPase Na+/K+ Transporting Family Member Beta 4) is a Protein Coding gene.
 Diseases associated with ATP1B4 include Thyrotoxic Periodic Paralysis.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are cAMP signaling pathway and Thyroid hormone signaling pathway.
 GO annotations related to this gene include monovalent inorganic cation transmembrane transporter activity.
 An important paralog of this gene is ATP1B3.

 UniProtKB/Swiss-Prot Summary for ATP1B4 Gene